the-mmh/Air-Trafic-Control-System/README.md

 ## How to run the Web application

 Simply put all the above file in a folder named "ATC" and open the html file.

+## How to run the model

+1) put all files in same folder "ATC".
+2) open cmd/poweshell/bash shell
+3) navigate to folder ATC
+4) compile app.py file using command: python app.py
+5) go to homepage of website and click on make predictions
+6) Enter the values and get your predictions.